kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 KFServing `InferenceService` creates [KNative Service](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#service) under the hood to instantiate a serverless container.

-If you see `IngressNotConfigured` error, then the `Istio Ingress Gateway` probes are failing so we can check KNative `networking-istio` pod for more details.
+If you see `IngressNotConfigured` error, this indicates `Istio Ingress Gateway` probes are failing and you can check KNative `networking-istio` pod logs for more details.

 ```bash
 kubectl get ksvc